cdhigh/weedata/readme.md

 The weedata is a python ODM/ORM module for Google Cloud Datastore / MongoDB / redis, featuring a compatible interface with [Peewee](https://github.com/coleifer/peewee).
-It has limited features, with a primary focus on compatibility with the Peewee API.
+The main priority of this library is to ensure compatibility with the Peewee API.
 If you don't use advanced SQL features such as multi-table join queries and more, you can easily switch between SQL and NoSQL without modifying your application code.
 I know using NoSQL as if it were SQL is not a very smart idea, but it can achieve maximum compatibility with various databases, so, just choose what you like.